 A person can waive their unlawful presence in the U.S. and the three or ten year bar after they obtain an approved I-601 or I-601A waiver by the immigration service.

-An individual who is married to a U.S. citizen or lawful permanent resident (LPR), or has a U.S. citizen or LPR parent, may apply for a waiver of the three and ten year bars.
-The waiver, when approved, allows them to avoid the unlawful presence bar and not have to remain outside of the U.S. for three or ten years.
-In order to be granted the waiver, the applicant must prove that his or her US citizen or LPR spouse or parent will suffer ‘Extreme Hardship’ if the waiver is not granted.
+If you are married to a U.S. citizen or lawful permanent resident (LPR), or have a U.S. citizen or LPR parent, you may apply for a waiver of the three and ten year bars.
+The waiver, when approved, allows you to avoid the unlawful presence bar.
+This means that you will not have to remain outside of the U.S. for three or ten years.

-The three year bar to re-entry into the U.S.: A person who has been unlawfully present in the United States for a continuous period of more than 180 days (6 months), but less than one year, and who voluntarily departs the U.S. faces a 3 year bar from the U.S. when they try to obtain a green card or legal permanent residency.
-The bar is triggered by leaving the U.S., even if it is to go abroad for a green card interview at a U.S. consulate.
-People who entered the U.S. illegally, are undocumented or who have overstayed their visas are considered as being “unlawfully present” in the U.S. by the immigration service.
+The three-year bar to re-entry into the U.S.: A person who has been unlawfully present in the United States for a continuous period of more than 180 days (6 months), but less than one year, and who voluntarily departs the U.S. faces a 3-year bar from the U.S. when they try to obtain a green card or legal permanent residency.

 The ten year bar to re-entry into the U.S.: A ten year bar is given to a person who has been unlawfully present in the United States for a total period of one year or more, who departs the U.S. voluntarily.
-It is important to note that the immigration service adds up all time in the US without lawful presence, including periods from different years and visits.

 A person can ‘waive’ their unlawful presence and the three or ten year bar by filing either a I-601 ‘standard’ waiver or a I-601A provisional waiver, if they qualify.